Hamilton Watch Complex: History

 The Adams and Perry Watch Manufacturing Company was formed in September 1874 and started construction on the original building in the complex, which was completed in July 1875.
 The building, designed by Chicago-architect Clarence Luther Stiles in the Second Empire style, was three stories high and consisted of only the eastern tower, flanked on either side with a wing.
-The company went bankrupt in 1876 and, after several years of attempts to organize a new company, the Keystone Standard Watch Company was started in 1886.
-Keystone Standard Watch went bankrupt, as well, in 1890 and its assets sold in 1892 in a public auction to group of investors from Lancaster, who had also bought another bankrupt watch company in Aurora, Illinois.
+The company went bankrupt in 1876, and after several years of attempts to organize a new company, the Keystone Standard Watch Company was started in 1886.
+Keystone Standard Watch went bankrupt, as well, in 1890.
+Its assets were sold in 1892 in a public auction to a group of investors from Lancaster, who had also bought another bankrupt watch company in Aurora, Illinois.
 They founded the Hamilton Watch Company on December 14, 1892.

-In 1902, the western wing was extended and a fourth floor was added to entire building, as well as an extension of the clock tower and modification of its mansard roof, in 1905.
+In 1902, the western wing was extended, and a fourth floor was added to the entire building, as well as an extension of the clock tower and modification of its mansard roof in 1905.
 The complex was repeatedly expanded in the early 1910s, ending in 1916 with the construction of the second clock tower.
 An addition was constructed in 1923 on the eastern end of the building.
-An extension was built, extending north from the western clock tower, in 1925 to 1926 and another, extending west from the same tower, in 1929.
+An extension was built, extending north from the western clock tower, in 1925 to 1926, and another, extending west from the same tower, in 1929.
 Various landscaping projects were also undertaken during the 1920s.
-A new factory wing was constructed in 1936 situated behind the original 1874 clock tower.
-The four-story office building located between the two clock towers was built in 1941, along with another wing extending north from the end of the 1929 addition.
+A new factory wing was constructed in 1936 behind the original 1874 clock tower.
+The four-story office building between the two clock towers was built in 1941, along with another wing extending north from the end of the 1929 addition.
 The final addition of the complex was completed in 1963, with the construction of another wing adjacent to the 1941 wing.